 How To Prevent Your Pizza Stone From Cracking In The Future

-Keep your stone in your oven all the time.
+Keep your Pizza Stone in your oven all the time.
 If you like a pretty looking stone, cover with foil so drips from other things don't stain it.

-Always put a stone into a cold oven and do a long pre-heat.
+Always put a Pizza Stone into a cold oven and do a long pre-heat.

 Minimize handling.
 Moving in and out of the oven can cause cracking.